htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 |image7|

-Figure 7. a 5-bus transmission grid managed by an ISO, with the DSO participating as LSE 4 at transmission bus 3.
+Figure 7.
+A 5-bus transmission grid managed by an ISO, with the DSO participating as LSE 4 at transmission bus 3.

 Using and Customizing the ITD_TES
 ==============================

 TESP runs on Microsoft Windows.
-The reader needs to install AMES V3.2, GridLAB-D, and the Framework for Network Co-Simulation (FNCS).
+The user needs to install AMES V3.2, GridLAB-D, and the Framework for Network Co-Simulation (FNCS).
 The Matlab and Python folder files contain some examples showing how to modify the GridlabD glm files to customize the number of houses and appliances, automatically generate yaml files to communicate data via TCP/IP 5570 (done via FNCS).

 Run file: run_540_class.bat to get the simulation results.

-List of TES agents and TES designs that we support:
+List of supported TES agents and TES designs:

 1. HVAC